 - Watch "From Park Bench To Lab Bench: What Kind of Future Are We Designing?"
-TEDxBaltimore talk by Ruha Benjamin - Meet with your TF (10-15 min) to discuss your independent project (Details about the project can be found on the assignment page) - Complete the Midterm Evaluation form.

-- "Assessing Risk, Automating Racism" by Ruha Benjamin (in Science) - "Big Data's Disparate Impact" by Solon Barocas and Andrew Selbst - Design Justice: Community-Led Practices to Build The Worlds We Need by Sasha Costanza- Chock (2020) - "Gender and Social Construction: Who?
-What?
+TEDxBaltimore talk by Ruha Benjamin - Read Sally Haslanger "Gender and Social Construction: Who?
+What?"
 When?
 Where?
-How?" by Sally Haslanger
+How?"; - Meet with your TF (10-15 min) to discuss your independent project (Details about the project can be found in the Project Guidelines) - Complete the Midterm Evaluation Form and notify your TF that you've completed it

+- "Assessing Risk, Automating Racism," by Ruha Benjamin (in Science) - "Big Data's Disparate Impact." by Solon Barocas and Andrew Selbst - Sasha Costanza- Chock, Design Justice: Community-Led Practices to Build The Worlds We Need, (2020).